jamietre/CsQuery/README.md

 ### Documentation

+This document explains how to use CsQuery to parse and manipulate HTML.
+It's not comprehensive, but covers most common uses for reading HTML documents from files and URLS, and using it like jQuery.

+I've just started organizing various tutorials and details to a [documentation](documentation/readme.md) folder in the repository.
+So far this includes a writeup on the options for creating output from CsQuery.

-I'm (slowly) working on a web site for the project, but in the meantime, this document covers most aspects of common usage.
-Also be sure to look at the example applications in the source repository.
-Additionally, I post about [CsQuery on my blog](http://blog.outsharked.com/search/label/csquery) from time to time.
+I also post about [CsQuery on my blog](http://blog.outsharked.com/search/label/csquery) from time to time.
 Here are a few tutorials from there:

 * [Using the CsQuery MVC framework](http://blog.outsharked.com/2012/08/csquery-12-released.html) from the 1.2 release notes
 * [Implementing a custom filter selector](http://blog.outsharked.com/2012/07/csquery-113-released.html) from the 1.1.3 release notes